DuncanWalter/spider-web/README.md

 1. `spider-web` state slices always have a single, valid state that can be synchronously retrieved.
 This is somewhat similar to `rxjs` behavior-subjects.
 However, behavior-subjects' values are only updated when subscribed. `spider-web` state slices compute their content only when requested and then cache; this saves computations while allowing all state slices to have a valid state.

 2. `rxjs` is not designed to solve what is sometimes called the 'diamond' problem.
 The diamond problem occurs in observables when a destination observable subscribes to multiple observables which in turn subscribe to the same root observable.
 When the shared root pushes a new value, the destination observable will push two new values in quick succession.
-Further, the first value pushed will not be valid.
+The first value pushed will not be valid.
 This is sometimes called 'glitching.'
 Glitching is fine for many use cases of observables, but problematic for observing state from a 'single source of truth.'
 Because all `spider-web` state slices are tied to a store, `spider-web` is able to efficiently handle the diamond problem; the destination state slice in all diamond cases will only push a single, valid value.

 3. `spider-web` state slices never 'complete' in the sense that an `rxjs` observable can.
 State never runs out or ends, so there is no need for a state slice to either.

 ## TODO

 - make wrapReducer accept an optional param for initial state
-- implement `joinSlices()`
 - implement `joinOperations()`
 - implement `fork()` operator (85%)
 - add time travel hooks to `dispatch()`
 - add store middleware
 - assert `Just` types for all Slices
-- squash multiple synchronous dispatches; debate making dispatch take a callback or return Promise?
-Or not...
 - make a list of viable, safe operators
-  - map
+  - ~~map~~
-  - fork
+  - ~~fork~~
-  - thru
+  - ~~thru~~
   - ???
 - make a list of viable, unsafe operators
   - filter (seeded?)